• Skip to primary navigation

 Signs of a Pharaoh Ant Infestation

 Pharaoh ants are very good at staying hidden.
 They nest in isolated places such as wall voids, so the nests are often difficult to find.
 Also, they use electrical wiring and heat and water pipes to move through a building.
-As a result, you can have Pharaoh ants for a long time without knowing it.
+As a result, you can have Pharaoh ant infestations for a long time without knowing it.

 Indoor Control